kapetan-io/querator/doc/adr/0016-queue-partitions.md

 to what we had at Mailgun, except that migration of partitions was a manual labor-intensive process.
 Having Querator handle this process makes the code more complex, but reduces operational burden.

+### Preserving Item Order
+Although a queue is typically implemented as a First-In-First-Out (FIFO) structure, the system's order cannot be maintained if there is more than one consumer accessing the queue.

+Consider a scenario with two consumers accessing a FIFO queue:

+- Consumer 1 retrieves an item.
+- Consumer 2 retrieves an item.
+- Consumer 2 finishes processing their item.
+- Consumer 1 finishes processing their item.

+In this situation, the system -— which includes the entire setup of producers, Querator, and consumers -— cannot reliably maintain the order of item processing when multiple consumers are involved.
+To ensure ordered processing, items which require preservation of order should be placed in the same queue, and that queue must have only one partition.

+Even though Querator queues are designed to deliver items in the order they were produced (FIFO), this order is disrupted if multiple consumers process items out of sequence.
+This potential confusion for users should be clearly documented.

+The introduction of partitions helps users familiar with streaming systems like Kafka understand this design more easily.
+In Kafka, to achieve a FIFO stream, a user can create a topic with a single partition.
+Similarly, in Querator, if a user desires a FIFO queue, they can create a queue with only one partition and ensure that only one consumer accesses it.